MadBomber/justprep/README.md

 * included files may not contain inclusionary keywords - only single-level inclusions are allowed - you cannot include a file that also includes another file
 * the file must be present and not a directory otherwise an error message is sent to STDERR and the exit code is set to 1

 ## Error Messages

 ### From `justprep`

 When a filename does not exist, an ERROR message will be written to STDERR.
 The exit code will be set to 1.

+There is also a WARNING message that comes to STDERR when `justprep` does not find a JUSTPREP_FILENAME_IN file it the current directory hierarchy.
+The exit code is still set to zero which allows the `just` program to execute.

 ### From `just`

 Any errors in syntax, duplication of recipes etc. from just will will relative to the output file from `justprep` which may be found in the included files.
 Review the outfile file at the line number provided.
 If it is in an inclued file, you can easily find out which file requires the fix by looking at the header/foot banners that surround the included file content.

 ### Example of a `just` Error

 Here is the error:
 ```bash
 $ jj